-Using our definition of tactical vs. strategic from above, tactical meetings are meant to review the progress of the actions (to dos, initiatives, tasks) which were performed in an effort towards achieving specific strategic goals.
+Using our definition of tactical versus strategic from above, tactical meetings are meant to review the progress of the actions (to-dos, initiatives, tasks) which were performed in an effort towards achieving specific strategic goals.

 There needs to be a linkage and clarity between the tactics and the strategic goals that the tactics are trying to achieve.

-When the clarity and linkage doesn't exist, these meetings can seem like just an endless list of to dos where no progress is being made.
-We're never answering the questions, "What are we ultimately trying to accomplish?"
+When the clarity and linkage doesn't exist, these meetings can seem like just an endless list of to- dos without any progress being made.
+We aren’t answering the question, "what are we ultimately trying to accomplish?"

 Below are a list of tactical small business meetings going from tactical to strategic along with the core focus of each meeting.

 A daily huddle is, a meeting which occurs at set time each day where the team huddles together for a maximum of 15 minutes to discuss the work for the day.
 It is meant to remove obstacles that would prevent work (tactics) from getting accomplished.